sagemathinc/cocalc/notes/final_push.md

 [ ] (1:00?) feature: run sagetex automatically (?)  maybe have checkbox to enable/disable in page that lists log.

-[ ] (1:00?) html/md and non-ascii doesn't work, but it should, e.g, this goes boom.
-%md
-Very Bad Thing™.

-[ ] (1:00?)
-MAJOR; sage bug -- forgot the flush at the end of eval when adding back buffering, so, e.g., some output doesn't appear.
- Test case:

- for x in s.split("\na\nb\n"):
-    if x:
-        print x

-Doing

-sys.stdout.flush()

-works at the end, but doing

-sys.stdout.flush(done=True)

-or

-sys.stdout.flush(done=False)

-doesn't... so I suspect the bug is in `local_hub`'s handling of messages.

 [ ] (1:00?) upgrade bup everywhere -- looks like fsck and race condition work is recent: https://github.com/bup/bup